 “We transitioned from sending new hires a PDF to sending them a note through the applicant tracking system triggering the onboarding paperwork checklist,” John explained.
 “We reduced the wait time from employees completing their paperwork and returning it from several days or weeks to literally hours.”

-But the benefits of Records didn’t end with improved onboarding.
+But the benefits of Employee Records didn’t end with improved onboarding.

 “We’ve streamlined so many of our processes,” John said.
 “And having digital forms just adds to the accountability level because they’re so much easier to track.
 With paper forms, you never really know where they are.
 Now, we have a trail we can follow.”

 Overall, John believes Employee Records has allowed his team to meet the goal so many higher education talent management teams are tasked with: doing more with less.